Ingredients

 Notes

-Note 1 – Use tomato passata or 800 g/28 oz crushed tomatoes as a substitute if you prefer not to use red wine.
+Note 1 – Use tomato passata or 800 g (28 oz) canned crushed tomatoes as a substitute if you prefer not to use red wine.
 Add it at the same time as the chicken stock.

-Note 2 – If your pan is sticky after searing the lamb shanks, wipe it down with a paper towel and deglaze with 1/4 cup of water if needed.
+Note 2 – If your pan is sticky after searing the lamb shanks, wipe it down with a paper towel and deglaze with 1/4 cup (60 ml) of water if needed.

 MAKE AHEAD

-This dish is best cooked completely and refrigerated or frozen to be reheated when ready to eat.
+This dish is best cooked completely and refrigerated in an airtight container, or frozen to be reheated when ready to eat.
 See below.

 LEFTOVERS

-Refrigerate for up to 3 days or freeze for up to 2 months.
+Refrigerate for up to 3 days in an airtight container or freeze for up to 2 months.
 Thaw completely in the fridge overnight.
 Reheat in the microwave until piping hot.
 Hot tip: freeze in small or individual portions to aid in reheating evenly.

 - Prep Time: 5 mins